Teen Program Specialist

 - Maintain and a clean and safe environment of assigned program area.

-- Monitor and evaluate programs in conjunction with the Director of Teen Services.
+- Monitor and evaluate programs in conjunction with teen center staff.

 - Participate in scheduled staff meetings and trainings.